CyberSys/CrabNet/README.md

 * The Source directory contain all files required for the core of RakNet and is used if you want to use the source in your program or create your own dll
 * The Samples directory contains code samples and one game using an older version of RakNet.
-The code samples each demonstrate one feature of Raknet.
+The code samples each demonstrate one feature of RakNet.
 The game samples cover several features.

 Linux
 -----